printers-for-people/catboat/docs/Config_Reference.md

 #   If the bed mesh should be logged at startup
 #   (helpful for keeping the log clean during development)
 #   The default is True.
+#log_velocity_limit_changes: True
+#   If changes to velocity limits should be logged.
+If False, velocity limits will only
+#   be logged at rollover.
+Some slicers emit very frequent SET_VELOCITY_LIMIT commands
 #log_shutdown_info: True
 #   If we should log detailed crash info when an exception occurs
 #   Most of it is overly-verbose and fluff and we still get a stack trace